yorkie-team/yorkie-js-sdk/api-reference/yorkie-js-sdk.tree.createrangebypath.md

 ## Tree.createRangeByPath() method

-`createRange` returns pair of CRDTTreePos of the given integer offsets.
+`createRangeByPath` returns pair of CRDTTreePos of the given path.

 <b>Signature:</b>